1. Do you get a lot of bears in the campground?

 Sundance Lodges is a family campground with quiet time from 10:30pm at night to 8am in the morning.
 Many families return year after year because they like the peace and quiet.
 Therefore, we would not be suitable for a group of teenagers, or anyone else for that matter, who plan to 'party' and want the freedom to make some noise.
 Teenagers with supervisors, such as church groups, schools or Scouts are welcome.
 All other teenagers under 18 must have a parent supervising at all times.

 We have had many successful Family Reunions over the years; however, if a group is large or wishes to 'party', we usually recommend they check into one of the Group Camps in the Kananaskis area.
-Many organizers have found that Sundance solves several problems because we can accommodate those families wanting a tipi/trapper's tent as well as those families wanting a tent/RV site.
-We are also close to many outdoor activities enjoyed by people of all ages.
-The Family Reunions that suit our campground are small, aware of and agree to the Quiet Hours.
+We only take large groups during the week.
+On weekends, the size of groups and the overall number of groups is limited to make room for individual customers.
+The Family Reunions that suit our campground are small and agree to the Quiet Hours.
+Noise carries at night due to the clear mountain air and the quiet in other parts of the campground.
 Guests are still welcome to visit quietly around their campfires in the evening.

 11. Are the tipis and trapper's tents waterproof?